metafizzy/flickity/notes.md

 ## To do

-Make Unipointer class to power TapListener and Unidragger
+Move TapListener class to its own repo

 ## Feature requests